banteg/adventofcode-2018/readme.md

 # advent of code 2018

-these are my solution along with a framework i am using.
+these are my solutions along with a framework i am using.

 it features:
-- fetching of puzzle inputs
+- fetching puzzle inputs
 - helper functions to interpret input
 - test cases runner